A Modified Suspension-Balance Model for Deformable Particle Suspensions: Application to Blood Flows with Cell-Free Layer

 \subsection{Modified Suspension Balance model including Lift Force}

-We now modify the suspension balance model for red blood cells (or more generally, suspensions of deformable capsules, bubbles, or vesicles).
-For blood flow, RBCs form a cell-free layer near the wall, and this is caused by a wall effect (confinement) where a lift force arises pushing the particles normal to the wall.
-This is caused by the particle deformability.
-To account for this RBC deformability-induced lift force, in addition to the Stokesian-type drag force, equation (\ref{eq:hydro_force}) needs to be augmented as
+To modify the suspension balance model for suspensions of deformable particles (such as capsules, bubbles, vesicles or RBCs in this work), we add a particle deformability-induced lift force in addition to the Stokesian-type drag force to account for the cell free layer phenonmenon.
+As a result, equation (\ref{eq:hydro_force}) is augmented as

-where the volume averaged lift forcing term $\bm{L}_{\perp}$ can be approximated based on the direct measurement of the lift force exerted on deformable vesicles/capsules.
-Abkarian {\it et al.}~\cite{Abkarian2002} studied the behavior of vesicles in a shear flow close to a wall, and their experimental observations allowed them to determine a viscous lift force $F_l$ of the form $F_l=\mu_{f} \, \gd \,(a^3/h) f(1-\nu)$, where $\mu_{f}$ is the external fluid viscosity, $a$ is the radius of the vesicle, $h$ is its distance from the substrate ($h=R-r$), and $f(1-\nu)$ is a monotonically decreasing function of the reduced volume $\nu$.
+where the volume-averaged lift forcing term $\bm{L}_{\perp}$ can be approximated based on the direct measurement of the lift force exerted on deformable vesicles/capsules.
+For example, Abkarian {\it et al.}~\cite{Abkarian2002} studied the behavior of vesicles in a shear flow close to a wall, and their experimental observations allowed them to determine a viscous lift force $F_l$ of the form $F_l=\mu_{f} \, \gd \,(a^3/h) f(1-\nu)$, where $\mu_{f}$ is the external fluid viscosity, $a$ is the radius of the vesicle, $h$ is its distance from the substrate ($h=R-r$), and $f(1-\nu)$ is a monotonically decreasing function of the reduced volume $\nu$.